darshan220902/Data_Analytics_Rohit_Sharma_Stats/README.md

 Load Data - Load the data to csv and then Load the csv files to Power BI

-DashBoard - Analyze the Data make severals measure then create Report by using Bar Charts , Score Cards and pie charts
+DashBoard - Analyze the Data make several measures then create Report by using Bar Charts , Score Cards and pie charts